Roudenn/docs/src/en/community/goob-station-admin-list.md

 # Goob Station Game Staff List

-#### The list changes on the 1st of every month.
+#### The list changes on the 1st of every month (or when someone feels like it).
 All the names mentioned on the list are the staff's SS14 usernames.
 The entire staff list can be found on the Goob Station forums at https://forums.goobstation.com/staff/

 ## Head Of Staff:
 - Hawk_Tuah
 - Piras314
+- Tikibomb

 ## Head Game Admins:
-- Tikibomb
+- NoSugarPlumNovember

 ## Full Game Admins:
-- NoSugarPlumNovember
 - BeeRobyn
 - CodyPencil
 - Cbozo